Wilfrida-Were/website/index.md

 ---
 layout: page
-title: "Data Analyst"
+title: "Data Analyst & Consultant"
 description: "Wilfrida Were transforms raw data into valuable insights for businesses.
 Learn more about data, customer data, analytics, and AI automation."
 ---

 **👉 Is your business losing money or customers due to messy data and unclear insights?**

-I help businesses harness **customer analytics** to boost retention, drive revenue, and fine-tune marketing strategies
+I help businesses harness **Data analytics** to boost retention, drive revenue, and fine-tune marketing strategies

 ✅ Know who your best customers are